 The 162-foot lighthouse was first lit on December 1, 1875.
 Onsite keepers, who lived in homes at the base of the lighthouse, operated the lighthouse until it was automated in 1937.
 With automation, the lighthouse no longer required a regular keeper.
-The lighthouse and its outbuildings fell into disrepair for decades until a nonprofit group called Outer Banks Conservationists (OBC) stepped in to save the lighthouse in the 1980s.
+The lighthouse and its outbuildings fell into disrepair for decades until a nonprofit group called Outer Banks Conservationists, Inc. (OBC) stepped in to save the site in 1980.
 OBC renovated the keepers’ buildings to re-create their past glories and restored the lighthouse to make it safe to climb.
-In July 2003, The U.S. Department of the Interior awarded OBC ownership of the lighthouse.
+In July 2003 The U.S. Department of the Interior awarded OBC ownership of the lighthouse.

-It costs only $10 to climb the lighthouse (cash or check) and children ages 7 and younger climb for free with an adult.
-The lighthouse is open daily from before Easter through Thanksgiving.
+It costs only $10 to climb the lighthouse, and children ages 7 and younger climb for free with an adult supervision.
+They accept cash, debit and credit cards.
+The lighthouse is open daily from mid-March through December 1 and on a free-climb day to commemorate the lighting of the tower over a century ago.
 Climbing hours are 9 a.m. to 5 p.m. and until 8 p.m. on Wednesdays and Thursdays in the summer.
 During extreme weather, the lighthouse is closed to climbing.